Many new cruisers wonder, what’s included in the cost of a cruise, and what’s not

 6. Alcoholic Beverages

-Beer, wine, and cocktails are not included in the price of your cruise, and for many, this can add to to a large expense.
-Keep in mind that you can purchase a beverage package, which makes it easier to budget and certainly adds to the enjoyment of your cruise if you’re not constantly calculating just how much this is all going to cost.
+Beer, wine, and cocktails are not included in the price of your cruise.
+For many, this can add to to a large expense.
+Keep in mind that you can purchase a beverage package.
+This makes it easier to budget and certainly adds to the enjoyment of your cruise if you’re not constantly calculating just how much this is all going to cost.

 Do check out your cruise line’s policy.
 Some cruise lines will allow you to bring on wine or champagne, although there may be a corkage fee.